Parabens are Everywhere

 The U.S. Food and Drug Administration (FDA) and the Cosmetic Toiletries and Fragrance Association (CTFA) have researched and continue to monitor the use of parabens in cosmetics and foods.
 The FDA regulates product safety, and the CTFA monitors specific ingredient safety through the Cosmetic Ingredient Review Board (CIR).

 The CIR is an independent panel of top-notch physicians and scientists that reviews ingredients used in cosmetics.
-Both organizations continue to review research on parabens and, as recently as 2004, proclaimed them safe and effective for use as preservatives in cosmetics.
+Both organizations continue to review research on parabens and have proclaimed them safe and effective for use as preservatives in cosmetics.

 The Parabens-Estrogen Link